 Asian American Theater Company, Board of Directors (2001-11; President, 2001-03)

 Current Campus Service

-Daniel, G. Reginald, Laura Kina, Wei Ming Dariotis, and Camilla Fojas.
+with Reginald Daniel, Laura Kina, Wei Ming Dariotis, and Camilla Fojas.
 "Emerging paradigms in critical mixed race studies."
 Journal of Critical Mixed Race Studies 1, no. 1 (2014).

 co-edited with Laura Kina.
 War Baby|Love Child: Mixed Race Asian American Art.
 Seattle, WA: University of Washington Press.